Vaibhavs10/summer_of_bitcoin/README.md

 ## Further Improvements

 There are a lot quadratic lookups throughout the code to check whether all the parents and their parents (and so on) are slotted in before the child transactions, for a large mempool, this would not scale well.

-Possible imporvements could to be to use hashmaps or deques for faster search and access.
+Possible improvements could to be to use hashmaps or deques for faster search and access.